 \section{Abstract}

 Robots are increasingly being deployed not only in workplaces but also in households.
-Effectively execute of manipulation tasks by robots relies on variable impedance control with contact forces.
-Furthermore, robots should possess adaptive capabilities to handle the considerable variations exhibited by different robotic tasks in dynamic environments, which can be obtained through human demonstrations.
-This paper presents a learning-from-demonstration framework that integrates force sensing and motion information to facilitate variable impedance control.
-The proposed approach involves the estimation of full stiffness matrices from human demonstrations, which are then combined with sensed forces and motion information to create a model using the non-parametric method.
-This model allows the robot to replicate the demonstrated task while also responding appropriately to new task conditions through the use of the state-dependent stiffness profile.
-Additionally, a novel tank based variable impedance control approach is proposed to ensure passivity by using the learned stiffness.
-The proposed approach was evaluated using two virtual variable stiffness systems.
-The first evaluation demonstrates that the stiffness estimated approach exhibits superior robustness compared to traditional methods when tested on manual datasets, and the second evaluation illustrates that the novel tank based approach is more easily implementable compared to traditional variable impedance control approaches.
+The effective execution of manipulation tasks by robots relies on variable impedance control, which is essential for managing contact forces.
+Moreover, robots should possess adaptive capabilities to handle the significant variations inherent in different tasks within dynamic environments, capabilities that can be acquired through human demonstrations.
+This paper presents a learning-from-demonstration framework that integrates force sensing and motion information to enhance variable impedance control.
+The proposed algorithm involves estimating full stiffness matrices from human demonstrations, which are then combined with motion data to create a model using a non-parametric method.
+This model enables the robot to replicate demonstrated tasks and to adapt to new conditions through a state-dependent stiffness profile.
+Additionally, A novel Lyapunov function is designed to ensure system passivity by leveraging the learned stiffness parameters to achieve variable impedance control.
+The proposed approach was evaluated using both virtual simulations of variable stiffness systems and practical experiments with a real robot.
+The first evaluation demonstrates that the stiffness estimation method exhibits superior robustness compared to traditional techniques.
+The second evaluation shows that the proposed framework is straightforward to implement, effectively enabling variable impedance control.